Texas 13

 SCHOLARLY COMMENTARY:

 Subject says she is more aware of her voice when reading, and makes an extra effort to be clear and articulate.
 The “country” aspect of this voice is found in the phonetics of her speech, as common to most regions of Texas, but more significantly with the quick speed and stop-start rhythm of the delivery.
 Subject also trails off at the ends of most lines and phrases, indicating a more relaxed way of speaking overall.
-For an analysis of vowels and a few other sounds, see below:
+For an analysis of vowels and a few other sounds, see this PDF.

 COMMENTARY BY: Pamela Christian